bonny/WordPress-Simple-History/readme.txt

 == Changelog ==

+= Unreleased =

+- Fixed: Password reset links was always attributed to "Anonymous web user", even those that was sent from the users listing in the WordPress admin area.

 = 3.1.1 (January 2022) =

 - Fixed: Error when uploading images when using WordPress 5.7.0 or earlier.